iotaledger/iota.rs/documentation/docs/libraries/java/api_reference.md

 #### withQuorum(quorum): ClientBuilder

-Set if quroum should be used or not
+Set if quorum should be used or not

 | Param | Type       | Description |
 | ----- | ---------- | ----------- |